-Long Island Power Authority (referred to herein as the "Authority") is required by Section 2879 of the Public Authorities Law to adopt by resolution comprehensive guidelines, to be annually reviewed and approved by the Trustees of the Authority, regarding the use, awarding, monitoring and reporting of procurement contracts.
-The following Board Policy (the "Policy") is adopted pursuant to such requirement and is applicable with respect to the use, awarding, monitoring and reporting of all Procurement Contracts which are (i) entered into by the Authority and (ii) solicited or awarded by the Authority on behalf of the Long Island Lighting Company d/b/a LIPA and d/b/a Power Supply Long Island and the Utility Debt Securitization Authority (collectively referred to herein as the "Authority").
+Long Island Power Authority (referred to herein as the "Authority") is required by Section 2896 of the Public Authorities Law to adopt by resolution comprehensive guidelines, to be annually reviewed and approved by the Trustees of the Authority, regarding the use, awarding, monitoring and reporting of contracts for the disposal of Property.
+The following Board Policy (the "Policy") is adopted pursuant to such requirement and is applicable with respect to the use, awarding, monitoring and reporting of all Property Disposition Contracts which are (i) entered into by the Authority and (ii) solicited or awarded by the Authority on behalf of the Long Island Lighting Company d/b/a LIPA and d/b/a Power Supply Long Island or on behalf of the Utility Debt Securitization Authority (collectively, the "Authority").